 These plants don’t need more fertilizers for their growth.
-Usually, summer and spring season is considered as the right time to feed them lightly.
+Usually, the summer and spring season is considered the right time to feed them lightly.

 But keep in mind over-fertilization can be harmful to your plant.
 Doing this makes it vulnerable to bugs and grows faster but weaker.

 Planting and growing any succulent plant is a bit tricky, but caring for housekeeper succulents is probably a whole lot easier than you previously thought!

 You have to take care of it from the very beginning and meet all its nutritional requirements.
 Otherwise, the plant will start getting weak, and eventually, it expires.
 The biggest tip is to plant it in a medium that holds a lot of moisture, and not to over-water it.